 Monsanto PCB Lawsuits: Related Resources

 Polychlorinated biphenyls, toxicity, wrongful death – these terms can be hard to grapple with.
 But while corporations keep making dangerous chemicals, you can rest a little easier knowing there are lawyers out there who will keep filing lawsuits against them.
-If you or someone you love has been harmed because Monsanto polluted the environment, speak with a skilled toxic torts lawyer in your area today for a free claim review.
+If you or someone you love has been harmed because Monsanto polluted the environment, speak with a skilled products liability lawyer in your area today.